Skip to Content

 Step 4: Cut Your Obsidian

-Cutting your obsidian is relatively straightforward, but there is still room for error if you’re not careful.
-The best time to cut is after your blade has reached maximum speed.
-Once the saw is ready, you can gently push your stone into the blade.
+Cutting your obsidian is easy to understand, but there is still room for error if you must be more careful.
+The perfect moment to cut is when your blade has reached its maximum speed.
+Once the saw is ready, gently insert the stone into the blade.

-The blade will start to chip away at the stone, and that is when you should feed the obsidian slowly.
-Obsidian is tricky to cut, so ensure you do not feed it too quickly and damage the blade or the stone.
+The blade will begin to chip away at the stone, and you should feed the obsidian carefully.
+Obsidian is tough to cut, so feed it slowly and protect the blade or stone.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):